jczechowicz/personalvault/CV/cv.md

 - Discord: Art0fDude#3569

 ##### Summary:
 A philosophy student living in Warsaw.
 Fascinated by issues at the interface of the humanities and technology.
-Future programmer persistently learning: mainly Python/Web, but since some time I am also learning Java.
+Future programmer persistently learning and supporter of collective labour.

 ##### Skills:
 - Python: good